Heavy Metal Poisoning: Toxicity and Human Health Effects

 Mercury damages the nervous system, causing tremors, vision changes, memory problems, and mood disorders.
 The infamous Minamata disease in Japan, caused by industrial mercury pollution in the 1950s, highlighted the catastrophic neurological effects of methylmercury.

 Crucially, methylmercury crosses the placenta and accumulates in the fetal brain, where it interferes with neurological development.
-This is why pregnant women are advised to avoid high-mercury fish such as shark, swordfish, and king mackerel.

 Lead